Robotboy26/spellChecker/README.md

 There are many inprovements but I am going to try to focus on inprovements along the line of the ideas of this involving math to find commonly incorrect words and often mistyped letters ect.

 Rethink the way to asign to number like more along most commonly missed typed letters instead of somewhat closness on the keyboard.

+Add multithreading if there is more than one word.

 add more prob